Healthcare and Medicines Advertising Policy

 To protect users and ensure compliance with global and local regulations, all healthcare-related advertisements on our platform must follow these baseline requirements:

-- Some products and services (e.g. medicines, therapeutic supplements, medical devices, clinics) typically require a valid license or registration issued by a country’s/region’s healthcare regulator.
+Some products and services (e.g. medicines, therapeutic supplements, medical devices, clinics) typically require a valid license or registration issued by the healthcare regulator of a country or region.

 Note: Any advertisement that fails to comply with these general advertising requirements will be considered prohibited and subject to removal or rejection by the platform.